How to Maximize 5S Impact Through Action Items

 • Compare Against Previous Findings: Assess whether the corrective measures have resolved identified issues.

-6. Analyze & Continuously Improve
+4. Track results & Continuously Improve

 Set benchmarks and measure results.
 Update processes, checklists and schedules to accommodate analysis findings.